gdancik/GEO-AWS/README.md

 # shinyGEO
 shinyGEO is a web-based tool that allows a user to download the expression and sample data from a [Gene Expression Omnibus](http://www.ncbi.nlm.nih.gov/geo/browse/) dataset, select a gene of interest, and perform a survival or differential expression analysis using the available data.
 For both analyses, shinyGEO produces publication-ready graphics and generates R code ensuring that all analyses are reproducible.
 The tool is developed using shiny, a web application framework for R, a language for statistical computing and graphics.

-**News:** *shinyGEO* now allows for caching of GEO datasets and storage of data updates using docker volumes.
+**Latest updates:** *shinyGEO* now allows for caching of GEO datasets and storage of data updates using docker volumes.
 Caching will result in much faster run times for commonly analyzed series and platforms.

 ## Official Website
 http://gdancik.github.io/shinyGEO/